MoseleyBioinformaticsLab/MESSES/_sources/cli.rst.txt

 ~~~~~~~
 The extract command of MESSES supports turning tabular data into JSON.
 This is done by adding a layer of tags on top of the data.
 These tags tell
-extract how to construct the JSON tables and records.
+the extract command how to construct the JSON tables and records.
 There are features
 for automatically applying tags to untagged data and features for modifying
-the names and values of data. extract can also be used to modify already
+the names and values of data.
+The extract command can also be used to modify already
 JSONized data.
 There is also support for viewing the data in different ways, such
 as viewing the record lineages.
 For a more detailed explanation of the options
-with examples as to how they might be used see the :doc:`tutorial` page.
+with examples as to how they might be used, see the :doc:`tutorial` page.

 Usage
 -----